aybanuuu/BiRA-NLP-pipeline/README.md

 **Things to consider:**
 - The relatively large accuracy-precision-recall-f1 gap is to be expected since the custom dataset has limited variability, having only 1 real speaker and three artificial child speakers.
 - The Marungko booklets contain common Filipino words that are easy to pronounce for Grade 1 learners.
-Therefore, it has limited phoneme variability on phonemes commonly found in more complex Filipino words (as evidenced by the phoneme-level f1 scores).
+Therefore, it has limited phoneme variability on phonemes commonly found in more complex Filipino words (as evidenced by the phoneme-level f1 scores bar graph found in [`results/`](results/)).
-- Since phoneme AA (IPA: a) is the most common phoneme in the Filipino language, differentiation between stress symbols can be potentially challenging (as evidenced by the confusion matrix).
+- Since phoneme AA (IPA: a) is the most common phoneme in the Filipino language, differentiation between stress symbols can be potentially challenging (as evidenced by the confusion matrices in [`results/`](results/)).
-- Despite these limitations, the model and device performed well on real-world scenarios as assessed inside a classroom setting by the researchers and users.
+- Despite these limitations, the model and device performed well on real-world scenarios as assessed inside a classroom setting by the researchers and users during the actual classroom testing phase.

 **Points of Improvement**
 With these results and considerations, the model can be improved by: